 Both heatsinks are connected using an 8mm heat pipe with a reduced gap between the assembly and the heat pipe.
 The GIGABYTE has used 1.5mm thick thermal pads rated for 5 W/mK thermal conductivity, between the important contact points on the PCB and the heatsinks thus ensuring there is no corner left unchecked when it comes to providing a powerful cooling solution for the MOSFETs.

-The GIGABYTE Z490 AORUS PRO AX Gaming motherboard employs 12+1 Digital Power Phases with DrMOS each capable of providing up to 55A of power from each phase.
+GIGABYTE Z490 AORUS PRO Review employs 12+1 Digital Power Phases with DrMOS each capable of providing up to 55A of power from each phase.
 The 12+1 power design is actually using doubles to achieve the power delivery target.
 1 phase is for the SOC.

 GIGABYTE employs Intersil ISL69269 PWM controller.